xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/spa.md

 # Single page applications support

-Provides a replacement for [dropwizard-assets](https://www.dropwizard.io/en/release-4.0.x/manual/core.html#serving-assets) bundle for single page applications (SPA) to properly handle html5 client routing.
+Provides a replacement for [dropwizard-assets](https://www.dropwizard.io/en/release-5.0.x/manual/core.html#serving-assets) bundle for single page applications (SPA) to properly handle HTML5 client routing.

 Features:

-* Pure dropwizard bundle, but can be used with guicey bundles
+* Pure Dropwizard bundle, but can be used with Guicey bundles
-* Build above dropwizard-assets servlet
+* Built on top of the `dropwizard-assets` servlet
 * Support registration on main and admin contexts
 * Multiple apps could be registered
 * Sets no-cache headers for index page